abhinavkale-dev/Sms-Bomber/README.md

 - Batch processing with cooldown periods to avoid rate limiting
 - Automatic browser fingerprint randomization
 - Detailed progress tracking and statistics
+- **Multi-site support** - Rotates between multiple Indian websites for OTP requests

+## 🌐 Supported Sites

+The script currently supports the following Indian websites (processed in sequence):
+- Flipkart
+- Myntra
+- Cleartrip
+- Meesho

+Sites are processed in a specific order (Flipkart → Myntra → Cleartrip → Meesho), ensuring a consistent rotation pattern for each attempt.

+More sites can be easily added by following the template in the `SUPPORTED_SITES` list and adding them to the `SITE_SEQUENCE` list.

+## 🔄 How It Works

+1. The script opens multiple Chrome browser instances
+2. Each browser processes sites in a specific sequence (Flipkart → Myntra → Cleartrip → Meesho)
+3. For each site, it navigates to the login page
+4. It enters the target phone number in the login field
+5. It clicks the appropriate button to send a verification SMS
+6. It verifies if the OTP was actually sent by checking for confirmation messages
+7. After completing a batch, it takes a cooldown period
+8. It repeats this process for the configured number of batches

 ## 🔧 Requirements